Is your dog afraid of fireworks? How about thunder?

 Exercise and massage:

-Take a long walk with your dog before the event to drain some energy.
+If possible, take a long walk with your dog before the event to drain some energy.
 Also, exercise leads to higher levels of serotonin in the brain, which decreases anxiety and improves coping with stress (Chaouloff, 1989).

 Make sure that the dog can relieve himself as late as you dare before the event.
 If it’s already started, don’t inadvertently – or intentionally! – bring your dog outside into a thunderstorm or firework event.
+Keep him on a leash for this final outing, just to be safe.
+Ideally, he should know how to respond to a toileting cue.

 If you’re familiar with Tellington TTouch, it may be a good idea to practice it.
 If you’re not familiar with it, don’t fret.
 Body contact releases feel-good-chemicals such as oxytocin and could calm both the dog and the owner.